vprchlik/Kestrel/README.md

 **5.5×** the unikernel's time to first HTTP byte and stock takes **18.3×**, and the comparison carries a known measured bias toward
 Whimbrel: the D-0075 `/init` neighbor-table round trip adds 2.87 ms to every Linux row, published in the exhibit.
-This is what single-purpose structure buys under stated conditions.
+This is largely a result of the single-purpose structure.

 Two more measured results: